RCastilho91/RCastilho91/README.md

   - 9 years of data analytics experience

 ## Currently working with
-- Working full-stack on a product @ Pareto (translating Java to Python (including Django and Jupyter Notebooks), React (both JS and TS)).
+- Working full-stack on a product @ Pareto (translating Java to Python (including Django and Jupyter Notebooks), React (both JS and TS))
-- Every now and then, developing my [Phasmophobia fan application](http://phasmophobia-app.com/).
+- Every now and then, developing my [Phasmophobia fan application](http://phasmophobia-app.com/)
-- Part-time developing new digital products for R91 Data & IT Consulting (my own company).
+- Part-time developing new digital products for R91 Data & IT Consulting (my own company)
-- Learning more on Software Architecture and Design.
+- Learning more on Software Architecture and Design

 ## What usually populates my IDE
 - Python (including Django)